tawnkramer/sdsandbox/README.md

 source env/bin/activate
 ```

-And then you can install the dependancies
+And then you can install the dependancies.
+This installs a specific version of keras only because it will allow you to load the pre-trained model with fewer problems.
+If not an issue for you, you can install the latest keras.
 ```bash
 pip install -r requirements.txt
 ```